fullstopslash/snowflake/README.md

 <div align="center">
 <a href="docs/anatomy.md"><img width="400" src="docs/diagrams/anatomy_v5.1.png" /></a>
+As of September 2025, we've been rethinking how to handle multiple users and the concept for Home is in a bit of flux.
+Some of the changes are reflected below but the latest diagram here represents the iteration prior to these changes until I have a better idea what the outcome will be and how to visually represent it.
 </div>

 - `flake.nix` - Entrypoint for hosts and user home configurations.
 Also exposes a devshell for  manual bootstrapping tasks (`nix develop` or `nix-shell`).